HT2026 Design & Analysis of Algorithms notes

 MaxHeapify(A, i)

-Therefore the full procedure is definitely ; but in fact a tighter bound is TODO proof
+This is definitely , but in fact a tighter bound is .

 1. Build a max-heap